TCtobychen/ListFold/README.md

 In `train.py`, we can control training and testing length, batch size, training epochs.
 Use `python train.py -h` to see details.

-In `back_test.py`, we can pick different saved models to load.
+In `back_test.py`, we can pick different saved models to load and test different strategies.
 Details see `python back_test.py -h`.

 ### MSE